HannahStampke/Cheq-wk-6/README.md

 Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
 Read through the documentation for setup and usage instructions.
 You will use `localStorage` to store any persistent data.
 For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).

-## Issues

-The styling seems to not work once deployed to GitHub, even though the code is the same.

 # Table of Contents

 - [Usage](#usage)